TKOaly/rv-tui-frontend/readme.md

 Local state management should be kept at a minimum for maintainability and panels/views/layouts should mosty handle their own state.
 [`Jotai`](https://jotai.org/docs/core/use-atom) is used for atomic states where abolutely necessary. [`React Query`](https://tanstack.com/query/latest/docs/framework/react/overview#enough-talk-show-me-some-code-already) should be used to handle server state and a lot of the stage management can be relegated to it.

-Good API documentation can be built from the backend's OpenApi spec
+Good API documentation can be built from the backend's OpenApi spec e.g. with an IDE extension.

 ```
 src